-Next to the several carcinogenicity studies in rats, there exists one carcinogenicity study performed with mice (Study Report, 1986d).
-At dose levels of up to 75 mg/kg bw/d EDTMP-Na no carcinogenic activity was observed.
+Next to the several carcinogenicity studies in rats, there exists one carcinogenicity study performed with mice (Study Report, 1986d) In this study, at dose levels up to 75 mg/kg bw/d EDTMP-H/-Na no carcinogenic activity was observed.
 Information on carcinogenic effects in mice are lacking for higher dose levels up to the MTD level.
 However, the evidence of non-neoplastic effects in bones in mice comparable to those seen in rats indicates that species other than rats may also sensitive to bone tumour development.
-There are no further carcinogenicity studies available with EDTMP-H/-Na in other species than rats and mice.
+There are no further carcinogenicity studies available with EDTMP-H/-Na/-CaNa in other species than rats and mice.

-As already described above, a single study in one species might be considered to provide sufficient evidence of carcinogenicity when malignant neoplasms occur to an unusual degree with regard to incidence, site, type of tumour and age at onset, which is considered to be fulfilled by the carcinogenicity study in rats (Study Report, 1985).
+As already described above, a single study in one species might be considered to provide sufficient evidence of carcinogenicity when malignant neoplasms occur to an unusual degree with regard to incidence, site, type of tumour, and age at onset, which is considered to be fulfilled by the carcinogenicity study in rats (Study Report, 1985).